-The financial statements have been prepared under the historical cost convention as modified by the revaluation of the investment in subsidiary.
-Trade and other receivables, other financial assets, cash and cash equivalents and trade and other payables are measured at amortised cost.
+The financial statements have been prepared under the historical cost convention unless otherwise stated.
+Trade and other receivables, cash and cash equivalents and trade and other payables are measured at amortised cost.

 (c) Functional and presentation currency

 These financial statements are presented in United States Dollars ("USD"), which is the Company's functional currency.
 All financial information presented in USD has been rounded to the nearest Dollar.